tsiruot137/MATH-Cruise137/README.md

 Actually, the develepment of math theory is a huge project, which is filled with massive trivial definitions and theorems. **Hence, to assign a block for each definition and theorem is not practical, and what mathematicians do is to insert the trivial definitions and theorems into the remark blocks.** Each theorem, theoriotically, must be proved, but for those evident, we had better to omit that.

-The differenciation of "lemma", "property" and "corollary" is actually involved after some time of learning.
+The differenciation of "lemma", "property", "corollary" and so on is actually involved after some time of learning.
 In the very beginning when I was unconscious about this, I just simply set two importance levels for theorems.
+## 4. Customized Writing in Different Files

+### 4.1 Notes
+Notes files record the notes I have taken during the courses learning.
+A notes file is more like a dictionary, which just take everything into consideration.

 ### 4.2 Problems
 Problems files record the mathematical problems I have done research on.
 Actually, I would just record some small problems since a formal professional math problem is of course recorded with a paper.

 No problems recorded yet.
 To be done.

+### 4.3 Exercises
+Similar to the problems files, the exercises files record the exercises I have done.
+But the exercises are more related to the corresponding course, while the problems are more like an arbitrary collection of math problems.
-### 4.3 Insights
+### 4.4 Insights
 Insights files record the insights I have summarized.
-Similar to the notes-invariant, the insights-variant of the definition-theorem workflow consists of the following building blocks:
-  + **Definition**
-  + **Theorem**
-  + **Remark**

 In the insights files, the order in which I propose the definitions and theorems is not only chronological, but also logical, fluent, and reasonable for the readers to understand.
 In other words, the insights files focus more on the ideas, connections, motivations and applications, rather than the details of the proofs.

 In the insights files, a remark block is often rather long, as it must act as a connecting link between the preceding and the following blocks.